Packages Available: Spring, Summer and Fall

 Gather for an included dinner and savor the flavors of casual fare in a warm and inviting atmosphere with magnificent views of Lily Lake.
 This restaurant offers ambiance guaranteed to tantalize your taste buds and relax your mind.
 It will take you on a gastronomic journey reflective of times gone by injected with a twist of trendy tastes to suite every palate.

-Upon a 2:30 pm arrival in Halifax, take an adventure in nature with a visit to the Halifax Public Gardens, Victorian Era Public Gardens established in 1867.
+Arrive in Halifax and take an adventure in nature with a visit to the Halifax Public Gardens, Victorian Era Public Gardens established in 1867.
 The gardens encompass 16 acres in the middle of downtown Halifax.
 In true Victorian fashion, the Gardens boast ornate fountains, a bandstand, statues, urns and a magnificent wrought iron entrance.
 Also among their treasures are over 140 different species of trees, including unusual or rare species and some centenarians.
 Their serpentine, scroll and carpet beds guarantee a bounty of color and fragrance throughout the season.

 Discover your new favorite restaurant with dinner on your own this evening.
 There are about 15 eateries all within a 15-minute walk from the hotel, such as Relish Gourmet Burger, Athens, Blue Olive, Phil’s Seafood and Freemans Little New York.
 Guests may also dine in the hotel’s lovely restaurant, Seasons.
 After dinner, you may wish to head to the Waterfront Boardwalk in the Historic District.
 Visit the shops and galleries and watch the boats coming into the harbor.